walterhiggins/WMPJS/README.md

 There's a new *playerIsTrusted()* function in this revision of the *events.js* file.
 This function returns true if the player is trusted to work on the plot.
 There's 2 interesting things to note in this function.
 The first is how we use the player's name to test if they are in the *sharedWith* list.

-#### Java Strings and JavaScript Strings
+#### Java Strings and Javascript Strings
-The String type in JavaScript and the String type in Java - they both share the same name - are slightly different so there are some things you can do with a javascript string which you can't do with a Java string and vice versa.
-When comparing two strings - one of them a JavaScript String and the other a Java String it's safest to convert the Java String to a Javascript string.
-The easiest way to convert a Java String to a JavaScript string is to prepend an empty Javascript string to the front of the Java String like this:
+The String type in Javascript and the String type in Java - they both share the same name - are slightly different so there are some things you can do with a Javascript string which you can't do with a Java string and vice versa.
+When comparing two strings - one of them a Javascript String and the other a Java String it's safest to convert the Java String to a Javascript string.
+The easiest way to convert a Java String to a Javascript string is to prepend an empty Javascript string to the front of the Java String like this:

     var jsString = '' + javaString;